10 Easy Steps to Getting Your American J1 Visa Organised

 Aim to arrive to your appointment 45 minutes before your booked time.

 - American sized passport photo

-- Evidence of Intent to return home
+- Evidence of Intent to return to the UK

 - You have read about the Wilberforce Act

 - The embassy checklist